 The estimated speedup for the systems investigated is up to 50-100x, with speedups expected to increase in line with larger system sizes.

-This implementation has been a valuable addition to Hyrax, Rahko’s core technology, and is easily integrated into existing discovery workflows.
+This implementation has been a valuable addition to Hyrax, Rahko’s quantum discovery platform, and is easily integrated into existing discovery workflows.

 Figure Strong scaling results comparing large cluster and alloy calculations on AWS ParallelCluster